chrisboo/cueclick/README.md

         - `npm install express`
         - `npm install express-static`
         - `npm install socket.io`
+    (Alternatively, simply type `npm install` while in the project folder since the dependencies are already stated in `package.json`)
    - To run the code, go to the terminal and type `node server.js` (make sure you are in the correct directory, i.e. the `assets` folder)
    - Go to `localhost:8000` to see the result on your desktop
    - Now, you can also go to your mobile phone, and enter the corresponding ipv4 address,